 Here, Christ is reporting that—in His own church—some know that He is at the door, but they will not rouse themselves from their spiritual lethargy to open it.
 By implication, they will not invite Him into their lives.
-As unbelievable as it sounds, there are those in His church who will keep Him on the outside looking in (see Song of Songs 5:2-3)!
+As unbelievable as it sounds, there are those in His church who will keep Him on the outside looking in (see Song of Solomon 5:2-3)!

 But there is hope.
 In Revelation 3:20, that word "if" holds out hope—hope that a Laodicean can repent, can change, can choose to open the door to Christ rather than ignore Him.
 Are we opening the door?
 Are we opening ourselves up to Christ to build the kind of relationship that will lead to eternal life (John 17:3)?